 This panel displays high-level student information.
 Click edit to modify the student's entrance term, advisor, campus(es), and any custom student info you might be tracking.

 - Student ID is automatically-generated when you give someone the Student role.
-It consists of the four-digit year of entry followed by a six-digit number.
+Read about how student ID numbers are generated.